boof/vagrant.sh/README.md

       Installs bundles gems (w/o doc and production) defined in /vagrant/Gemfile into ~/gems

-- rack
+- passenger

-  This module contains helper to provision Rack based applications.
+  This module installs the packaged passenger standalone and provides helper to start Rack applications.

+    - on port dirname

+      Starts a daemonized passenger on given port in given directory.

 - request